MarkFidrus/carouselMovingAnimationJS/README.md

 # Moving carousel with mouse event

-A simple moving automatically moving carousel content with hover mouse event.
+A simple automatically moving carousel content with hover mouse event.